blackhatethicalhacking/perl-programming-training/README.md

 - **String Manipulation:** Demonstrates string manipulation using regular expressions and concatenation.

-- **System Commands:** It uses backticks to execute system commands and capture their output.
+- **System Commands:** It uses backticks to execute system commands and capture their output:

 ```
 $commandresult = `whoami`;